 - The existence of a verifiable order of protection from another jurisdiction.

 Both the defendant and the plaintiff have the right to have an attorney represent them during this hearing.
 Both parties have a lot at stake.
 A NJ Restraining Order might be necessary for the plaintiff’s protection.
 In regard to the defendant, having a Final Restraining Order entered against the defendant means that he or she will be fingerprinted and have a record of committing an act of Domestic Violence.
 This could affect certain professional licenses and employment.
-For these reasons, it is highly recommended that you have an experienced family law attorney represent you whether you are the plaintiff or the defendant.
+For these reasons, it is highly recommended that you have an experienced family law attorney represent you whether you are the plaintiff or the defendant when you are dealing with a restraining order NJ.
 Call Peter Van Aulen today at (201) 845-7400 for a free consultation.

 - Attempt to Interfere With Employment is Domestic Violence in NJ